hardikmashru/swift-sdk/AnonymousUserEventTracking.md

     - `updateAnonSession()`: Updates the anonymous user session.
     - `trackAnonEvent(name: String, dataFields: [AnyHashable: Any]?)`: Tracks an anonymous event and store it locally.
     - `trackAnonPurchaseEvent(total: NSNumber, items: [CommerceItem], dataFields: [AnyHashable: Any]?)`: Tracks an anonymous purchase event and store it locally.
+    - `trackAnonUpdateUser(_ dataFields: [AnyHashable: Any])`: Tracks an anonymous update user event and store it locally.
     - `trackAnonUpdateCart(items: [CommerceItem])`: Tracks an anonymous cart event and store it locally.
     - `trackAnonTokenRegistration(token: String)`: Tracks an anonymous token registration event and store it locally.
     - `getAnonCriteria()`: Gets the anonymous criteria.